ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Accuracy with Wikipedia Signs

-Like notLenet, notSermanet correctly identifies all the Wikipedia signs.
+Like notLenet, notSermanet correctly identifies all the Wikipedia signs (100% accuracy).

 ![](./wup_assets/notSermanetWikiAcc.png)